schlick7/LuteForMobile/docs/termsplan.md

 3. Test all navigation paths
 4. Verify filter behavior

+---

 ## Notes

 - **Low priority feature**
 - Uses server-side pagination (50 items per page)
 - Lazy loads more data when scrolling near bottom
-- Filters by current book's language by default (using fixed Book.langId)
+- Filters by current book's language by default (using Book.langId which may be 0)
 - Shows all languages if no book is loaded
 - Resets to book language when navigating to Terms screen
 - Only refreshes when navigating to Terms screen
-- **Status 98 is supported** in model and UI for completeness
+- **Status 5 is "Ignored (dotted)"** (not "Learning 5" - matches TermTooltip)
 - **No bulk operations** - removed per requirements
 - **Reuses existing TermForm** from reader via wrapper pattern
 - **Delete button only shown in Terms screen** via TermEditDialogWrapper
 - All filters are server-side for efficiency
 - Statistics screen hidden completely for future use
+- **Status uses String type** throughout to maintain compatibility with existing code
+- **Uses existing theme extensions** for status colors (context.getStatusColor)
+- **ContentService.getTermFormById and editTerm already exist** - will be reused

+---

 ## Key Changes from Original Plan

+1. **Status type changed to String**: Uses `String` for status instead of `int` to match existing codebase (TermForm, TermTooltip)
-1. **Fixed status mapping**: Status 5 is now "Learning 5", status 98 is "Ignored (dotted)"
+2. **Fixed status mappings**: Status 5 is now "Ignored (dotted)" to match TermTooltip.statusLabel
-2. **Removed bulk operations**: No bulkUpdateStatus or bulkDelete
-3. **Shared language provider**: Created language_data_provider.dart with both name and ID providers
-4. **Server-side filtering**: All search/filter operations go through API, not client-side
-5. **Reuse TermForm**: Created wrapper instead of new edit dialog
-6. **Fixed Book.langId bug**: Now properly parses LgID from API response
-7. **Updated navigation indices**: Reordered to 0=Reader, 1=SentenceReader, 2=Books, 3=Terms, 4=Help, 5=Settings
-8. **Delete in wrapper**: Delete button only appears when editing from Terms screen
+3. **Removed term_status.dart**: Uses existing theme extensions for status colors instead
+4. **Skipped Book.langId fix**: Left hardcoded as 0 per user request
+5. **Added API testing note**: Test `/term/datatables` endpoint before implementation to verify field names
+6. **Documented existing methods**: Noted that getTermFormById and editTerm already exist in ContentService
+7. **Updated imports**: Added import for languageNamesProvider in books_drawer_settings.dart
+8. **Language provider refactoring**: Moved languagesProvider to language_data_provider.dart for better organization
+9. **Status label consistency**: All status labels match TermTooltip.statusLabel exactly
+10. **No term_status.dart utility**: Reuses existing theme extension getColor methods